I think we're up to audio sound by number one, number four.

 Now they openly talk about the narrative.

-And so it's a just a dramatic, dramatic change.
+And so it's a dramatic, dramatic change.

-And the the uh the narrative uh in in the Brian Williams story, uh, depending on who's doing the reporting, it could vary.
+And the narrative in the Brian Williams story, depending on who's doing the reporting, it could vary, but they're trying to establish a bunch of different narratives here.

 They haven't settled on one, which is why all the confusion.

-That's why I say it isn't news anymore, and that's why I've started calling these people narrative readers rather than newsreaders and presenters.
+And that's why I've started calling these people narrative readers rather than newsreaders and presenters.

-Because journalism is nothing like what people have been led to believe that it is, but that doesn't mean people don't fall for it anymore.
+Because journalism is nothing like what people have been led to believe that it is.

-I mean millions and millions of people do each and every day, and they're totally unaware of the existence of any narrative or template.
+And they're totally unaware of the existence of any narrative or template.

 They really do believe that the news is the news.

-And one of the first giveaways for me, when I actually started studying, it didn't matter what I watched.
+One of the first giveaways for me, when I actually started studying, it didn't matter what I watched.

 It was all the same.

-NBC, CBS, ABC, same stories, in almost the same order every night.
+NBC, CBS, ABC, same stories in almost the same order every night.

 It didn't matter.

-Then we had that brilliant montage where the we must have had 35 different journalists using the same word gravitas to explain George Bush choosing Dick Cheney to be his vice president.
+Then we had that brilliant montage where we must have had 35 different journalists using the same word gravitas to explain George Bush choosing Dick Cheney to be his vice president.

 I mean, there's no questionnaire.